plentiful snow and flawlessly groomed trail

 Welcome snowmobilers to Ontario’s Algoma region; now, let’s ride.

 Getting here couldn’t be easier: it’s a hop and a skip over the Sault Ste.
 Marie International Bridge for our U.S.A friends.
 The Trans Canada Hwy 17 can get you here from anywhere in Canada.
-Of course, there is always the option of arriving by snowmobile by way of the ice bridge from Drummond Island, MI., or along Ontario’s 3,200 kilometres long groomed snowmobile trail network.
+Of course, there is always the option of arriving by snowmobile by way of the ice bridge from Drummond Island, MI., or along Ontario’s 3,200 km long groomed snowmobile trail network.

 Decisions, decisions, what to do?
 Mix town and country, perhaps?

 Enjoy the comforts and amenities of Sault Ste.
 Marie at your fingertips and let the Soo Highlands Loop provide snowmobiling satisfaction.
 At 169 kilometres, the Soo Highlands Loop is a perfect day ride.
 With trail access possible within city limits, follow trail D130 north until you reach the D trail.
 Along the way, take the optional short detour to the shore of Lake Superior.
-Stop for lunch at Searchmont Resort, then meander south along with SSM 5 and the D trail through a landscape of forest and frozen lakes back to Sault Ste.
+Stop for lunch at Searchmont Resort, then meander south along SSM 5 and the D trail through a landscape of forest and frozen lakes back to Sault Ste.
 Marie.
 Back at the hotel, enjoy a relaxing spa, a delicious meal and perhaps a night on the town.

 If a grand adventure is what you’re after, pack the bags and fill that tank as the epic All The Way There Tour will surely satisfy you.